-Participants from the County of Fall River developed this multi-jurisdictional plan in 2003 and updated it in 2014; they will continue public participation in the future maintenance process.
-This plan was revised due to growth through development and infrastructure improvement within the County and its jurisdictions.
+Participants from the County of Fall River developed this multi-jurisdictional plan in 2003 and updated it in 2014.
+This plan was revised due to growth through development and infrastructure within the County and its jurisdictions.
 Priorities change over time and by updating this plan the current identified needs can be recognized and planning can be completed.
-Local governments may integrate identified mitigation efforts set forth in this plan into any future planning disaster mechanisms.
 Previous mitigation efforts have been ongoing, completed or replaced with newly identified projects.
 The plan is considered a work in progress and will be updated every 5 years and within one year after a disaster.